Han1-Chri5/alx-system_engineering-devops/0x00-shell_basics/README.md

-Shell script to delete a specific directory in its directory Shell script to change working directory to the previous one Shell script to list all files in the current and parent of working directory and the boot directory
+Shell script to delete a specific directory in its directory Shell script to change working directory to the previous one Shell script to list all files in the current and parent of working directory and the boot directory Shell script that prints the type of file named